 We study the impact of Peer to Peer technology and thought on society

-The post The real nature of the on-demand economy: “NEVER LEAVE HOME AGAIN.” appeared first on P2P Foundation.
+The post David Harvey on Primitive Accumulation and the Enclosure of the Commons appeared first on P2P Foundation.

 You are disconnected from chat.
 Connect to join the chat.

 Sign up to chat on P2P Foundation.

 Started by Sepp Hasslberger.
 Last reply by Dante-Gabryell Monson Nov 1, 2015.

 Started by Satoshi Nakamoto.
 Last reply by Alexx Saver Sep 13, 2014.

 i suggest that earth is at its very limit of capability to preserve life itself, so i think imediate action is recuired.